joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 ![](/uploads/imspayroll_avdpublishedapp.png)

-One noticeable difference we found in our testing - was that it opened for us using our account.
+One noticeable difference we found in our testing - was that it opened for us and other users using our and their accounts.

 After some discovery, we discovered that the user had gone to another branch office site and used a different monitor setup, and IMS Payroll was out of drawing range.
 Usually, windows would be able to snap this back into view; however, after comparing the registry keys for our user vs the user who had the issue, we discovered that IMS Payroll sets the location in the user registry.